 Your personal values are the filter by which you measure, react, and move.
 When your values are in check, decisions will be black and white, as if you have already decided which side of the issue to vote.

-Today, exchange your unnecessary hard work for a lighter load; one where you are free to look for opportunities to excel, move forward, and grow.
+This Labor Day, exchange your unnecessary hard work for a lighter load; one where you are free to look for opportunities to excel, move forward, and grow.

 I’m so thankful you’re here.
 If you are a new reader, try checking out this popular post that was previously shared with other passionate people like you: